Agent-readiness

 How agents learn a site exists and navigate its structure.
 The basic signals are the same as those for search: a valid robots.txt with named crawler rules, a current XML sitemap, and structured markup that identifies what content exists.
 HTTP Link headers (RFC 8288) add a machine-readable pointer to the sitemap and key resources directly in the HTTP response, without requiring agents to parse robots.txt first. llms.txt, placed at the domain root, provides a curated Markdown index of site structure that in-browser agents can read without crawling the full site; Chrome’s Lighthouse Agentic Browsing audit checks for its presence in the default configuration.
 For sites running MCP servers or agent skills, /.well-known/ endpoints advertise those capabilities at a known, discoverable location.

 Whether agents can receive content in efficient, machine-readable form.
 Structured data (schema.org Article, Product, Organization, FAQPage) is the primary signal: it tells agents what a page contains and how to interpret its entities.
 Markdown content negotiation serves .md responses when a request includes Accept: text/markdown, reducing token overhead for agent retrieval without affecting how browsers receive HTML.
-Microsoft’s Web IQ, the grounding infrastructure behind ChatGPT Search and Copilot, evaluates retrieved passages against GDSAT (grounding satisfaction), a metric covering completeness, freshness, and authority.7 This confirms that freshness and authoritative sourcing are evaluated at passage level, not just at the page or domain level — reinforcing why structured data and well-attributed content matter at the section granularity.
+Microsoft’s Web IQ, a grounding API built on Bing’s index, evaluates retrieved passages against GDSAT (grounding satisfaction), a metric covering completeness, freshness, and authority.7 Microsoft’s President of Search and AI has said Web IQ is used directly in Copilot and by ChatGPT “for some of its web answers”,8 so it accounts for a substantial share of ChatGPT’s web retrieval without being the whole of it.
+What that tells you is that on this retrieval path, freshness and authoritative sourcing are assessed passage by passage rather than at page or domain level, which is why structured data and clear attribution matter at section granularity.
 For commerce sites, machine-readable product data (structured fields rather than marketing copy) is the commerce-layer equivalent.
 Markdown for Agents covers the implementation in full, including its limits.

 3. Access declarations